DavidFirefox/LVM2_Cryptsetup_LUKS_for_Recovery_Android_TWRP_OrangeFox_Droidian/README.md

 What's in the tree:

 ## lvm-bin/
-Prebuilt LVM2 binary -> Tested in OrangeFox, Works !\
+Prebuilt LVM2 binary -> Tested in OrangeFox (mount LVM Logic Volume, Create Logic Volume, Resize Logic Volume), Works !\
 ~~(support scripts, and sample lvm.conf file.)~~ -> TO DO

 This is a lvm2-2_03_30 arm64 version prebuilt and optymisez for armv8.
 It is built for Android (Release : 2025/01/14).\